Unlock all chapters in the ECG book

 Male/female pattern is by far the most common type of ST segment elevation.
 It is completely benign and no study to date has associated this pattern with any increased risk of cardiovascular or all-cause mortality.
 The prevalence has been examined thoroughly in males (particularly in the US arm), which is why it is usually referred to as male pattern, but it is also common in females.
 Nevertheless, studies show that among males aged 16 to 58 years, roughly 90% display ≥1 mm ST segment elevation in ≥1 chest lead.
 The prevalence declines to 30% among males aged 70 years or above.
 In females, on the other hand, the prevalence is steady throughout the age span, being approximately 20%.

-ECG in male/female pattern
+ECG characteristics of male/female pattern

 A representative ECG example is presented in Figure 4.